toverainc/willow-autocorrect/README.md

 ## Introduction
 Voice assistants make use of speech to text (STT/ASR) implementations like Whisper.
-While they work well most command endpoint platforms (like Home Assistant) have pretty tight matching of STT output to "intent", where "intent" is matching an action and device - whatever the transcript/command is supposed to do.
+While they work well, most command endpoint platforms (like Home Assistant) have pretty tight matching of STT output to "intent", where intent is matching an action, device, etc - whatever the transcript/command is supposed to do.

-This can lead to usability issues.
-A simple transcription error like "turn of" instead of "turn off" does nothing.
+A simple transcription error like "turn of" instead of "turn off" doesn't work.
+Frustrating.

 Voice assistants are supposed to be convenient, fast, and easy.
 If you have to repeat yourself why bother?